TocnoWamGovoriyYaNeHacer201145/TocnoWamGovoriyYaNeHacer201145/README.md

 # Hi there!
 I'm a beginner Python developer (I've been learning it for 1 year), now I'm also trying C and writing programs for fun or making lighter versions of tools for those who aren't programmers or don't understand code.
+P.S.
+I hate Neural networks (AI)

 # How did I find out about GitHub?
 It's a fun moment when I tried to log in to my account in Minecraft (Microsoft) and